Xeronaus/Xeronaus/README.md

 ## Hello There 👋
-I'm Xeronaus Finezero,
+I'm Xeronaus Finezero, but you can just call me by Xeronaus.

-> Obvious fact: Red is red
+> Cat

 ## About Me 🧻
 I'm a guy ♂️ from Indonesia 🇮🇩 and I'm quite comfortable over there.